LeonBrooks/Assembly-Laplace-Filter/README.md

 >All three can be complied using the provided Makefile.

-By default the program uses the SIMD version.
+By default, the program uses the SIMD version.
 Additionally, there is also a benchmark mode in which each implementation is run a given number of times (A single run might be too short to tell a difference for small pictures) and returns a benchmark using GNU's CLOCK_MONOTONIC.
 The result picture is placed in the same directory as the input as out.bmp.

 The following parameters are used to run the program:
 - (mandatory) The first parameter must be the `path to the input .bmp file`.
 Alternatively, the first parameter can be a `-h` or `--help` flag to output these instructions.